ProfessionalWiki/chameleon/docs/customization.md

 * [clean](../layouts/clean.xml)

 They can be activated by setting the variable `$egChameleonLayoutFile` in LocalSettings.php.

-E.g. to activate the fixedhead layout you could add
+For example, to activate the `fixedhead` layout you could add
 ```php
 $egChameleonLayoutFile= __DIR__ . '/skins/chameleon/layouts/fixedhead.xml';
 ```